siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 insert into <window>
 ```

-Like in streams to insert only the specific output event types, use the `current events`, `expired events` or the `all events` keyword between `insert` and `into` keywords.
+To insert only events of a specific output event type, add the `current events`, `expired events` or the `all events` keyword between `insert` and `into` keywords (similar to how it is done for streams).

-For more information refer [output event type](#output-event-types) section.
+For more information, see [output event type](#output-event-types).

 **Example**

-The following query inserts all events from the `TempStream` stream to the `OneMinTempWindow` window.
+This query inserts all events from the `TempStream` stream to the `OneMinTempWindow` window.

 ```sql
 from TempStream